 2 DEFINITIONS FOR CARDIOLOGY CANDIDACY AND RESIDENCY TRAINING PROGRAMS

-Review important definitions related to the specialty of cardiology in Appendix A: Important cardiologyrelated definitions.
-These definitions expand upon those provided in the Certification Manual as they pertain specifically to the specialty of cardiology.
+Review important terms definitions related to the specialty of cardiology.
+These definitions expand upon those provided in the ACVIM Certification and Residency Training Manual, as they pertain specifically to the specialty of cardiology.